microsoft/FluidFramework/build-tools/packages/build-cli/docs/codeCoverageDetails.md

 ## Overview

-This module contains all the utilities required to run code coverage analysis on PRs.
-The tool uses the coverage reports generated in the PR build to run comparison against a baseline CI build for packages that have been updated on the PR.
-If the tool finds that the line or branch coverage for a package has been impacted in the PR, it posts a comment on the PR showing the diff of the line coverage between baseline and PR.
+This module contains all the utilities required to collect and analyze code coverage data from PRs.
+The coverage reports generated in the PR build are compared against a baseline CI build for packages that have been updated in the PR.
+If the line or branch coverage for a package has been impacted in the PR, a comment is posted to the PR showing the diff of the code coverage between baseline and PR.

 ## Generating coverage reports

-The code coverage plugin only generates coverage reports when tests run.
-You can generate these reports for your package locally by running `npm run test:coverage` for the individual package or by running `npm run ci:test:mocha:coverage` from the root.
+Code coverage reports are only generated when tests run.
+You can generate these reports for a package locally by running `npm run test:coverage` for the individual package or by running `npm run ci:test:mocha:coverage` from the root.

 ## Pieces of the code coverage analysis plugin

-There are a couple different things that we need to support to make the code coverage plugin work as expected.
-This section defines those pieces and how the code coverage plugin works overall.
+Code coverage has several steps involving different commands.
+This section defines those pieces and how they fit together to enable overall code coverage tracking and reporting.

 ### Cobertura coverage files

-The code coverage plugin uses cobertura coverage files for running code coverage comparisons.
-These files are currently published as artifacts from both our PR and CI build pipeline to ensure we can run comparisons on PRs against a baseline build.
+Code coverage data is included in the cobertura-format coverage files we collect during CI builds.
+These files are currently published as artifacts from both our PR and internal build pipelines to ensure we can run comparisons on PRs against a baseline build.

 ### Identifying the baseline build